Ochs und junior

 Ochs und junior AG is a Swiss watch manufacturer based in La Chaux-de-Fonds, Switzerland, which is specialised on producing mechanical wristwatches.
-The company was founded in 2006 by Ludwig Oechslin, a universal scholar and master watchmaker and Kurt König, Managing Director of Embassy and Beat Weinmann.
+The company was founded in 2006 by Ludwig Oechslin, a universal scholar and master watchmaker and Kurt König, managing director of Embassy and Beat Weinmann.
 The Ulysse Nardin watch company became a shareholder of Ochs und junior AG in 2012; today ochs und junior is a pure family business.

 Collection

 The focus of the collection is on astronomical complications (i.e. moon and sun displays) and calendar displays, including perpetual and annual calendars.
 In contrast to the classic watch industry, the main emphasis is not on creating complicated solutions, but rather on keeping the solutions as simple as possible.

 As an example, Ochs und junior AG's moon phase display is accurate to 3478.27 years (after that the display will theoretically deviate from reality by one day) – making it one of the most accurate moon phase displays in the world.
 This is achieved using an epicyclic gear train consisting of only five components, including the dial.

-Build on basic movements bought in from Swiss watch companies ETA or Ulysse Nardin, the final products are created by adding specially-developed modules.
-All other components, such as caseings and straps, are also designed in-house.
+Build on basic movements bought in from Swiss watch companies ETA or Ulysse Nardin, the final products are created by adding specially developed modules.
+All other components, such as casings and straps, are also designed in-house.

 At the end of 2020, ochs und junior introduced qualified design models for the first time, which cannot be configured and are thus offered at a lower price, including a perpetual calendar.

-Although Ochs und junior AG handle the research, development and construction design themselves, the individual components used (gearwheels, case, crown, straps, dial, etc.) are manufactured by highly-specialized external subcontractors – with full transparency.
+Although Ochs und junior AG handle the research, development and construction design themselves, the individual components used (gearwheels, case, crown, straps, dial, etc.) are manufactured by highly specialized external subcontractors – with full transparency.

 The watches are assembled by Ochs und junior AG's own watchmakers in their workshop in La Chaux-de-Fonds, which also serves as a salesroom.